Crezle/TTK4255-ROBVIS-PROJECT/README.md

 Code for Robotic Vision project in TTK4255 by Christian Le and Klevis Resuli.

-## Project Description
+## Project Description: Smart Traffic Control System

-Smart traffic control system
 The idea is creating a system based on ESP32-Cam that is going to control the traffic light based on the number of cars on each side of an intersection making the traffic easier and also giving priority to emergencies(case of an ambulance being in the intersection).

 The following main code is a proof of concept that does calibration, undistortion, pose estimation and homography to estimate positions and directions of cars.